Pecnut/course-intro-to-cpp/README.md

     * Set up a 10x10 array `product`.
     * Loop through all rows and columns, so that `product[row][col] = row * col;`
     * Loop through all rows and columns again, `cout`ing appropriately the elements of the table.
+* Edit `read_from_file.cpp` so that it reads in a list of numbers from `numbers.txt` (no more than 10 numbers long), puts them in an array, and then calculates the mean of those numbers.

  Join in:
  * `const int n = 10;`